What a difference a decade makes, especially in Leeds – the city has seen plenty of changes over the past 10 years.

 A developing South Bank

 Once the hub of Yorkshire’s industrial power, Leeds’ South Bank was in considerable decline for decades.
 That’s all changed now though, as the area has become a key focus for city centre regeneration, with Holbeck Urban Village, Leeds Dock and the surrounding areas all changing massively.
 Old industrial buildings have been repurposed, creating a hub for Leeds’ thriving digital industries, as well as a host of residential and office buildings that hold the likes of ASDA, DWF and Ernst and Young.
 There are exciting plans ahead too, with developments in the pipeline at Tower Works, Victoria Works and Doncaster Monkbridge.

 A thriving craft beer scene

 Nowadays, it’s hard to imagine Leeds with just one craft beer bar – but back then, North Bar was flying the flag on its own.
 And while they continue to lead the way, with a new brewery to their name, they’re now accompanied by a host of like-minded businesses who are just as obsessed with craft beer.
-From breweries like Kirkstall, Leeds and Northern Monk to bars like Friends of Ham, Tapped and Bundobust – if you want craft beer, Leeds is happy to oblige.
+From breweries like Kirkstall, Leeds and Northern Monk to bars like The Brunswick, Tapped and Bundobust – if you want craft beer, Leeds is happy to oblige.